 Abdominal ultrasonography is the initial imaging test of choice in most patients without urethral abnormalities because it avoids potential allergic and toxic complications of contrast agents and allows assessment of associated renal parenchymal atrophy.
 Ultrasonography is aimed at detection of hydronephrosis.
 However, the false-positive rate is 25% if only minimal criteria (visualization of the collecting systems) are considered in the diagnosis.
 Also, absence of hydronephrosis (and false-negative results) can occur if obstruction is early (in the first few days) or mild or if retroperitoneal fibrosis or tumor encases the collecting system, preventing dilation of the ureter.

-CT (see Genitourinary Imaging Tests : Computed Tomography) is sensitive for diagnosing obstructive nephropathy and is used when obstruction cannot be shown by ultrasonography or by intravenous urography.
+CT Computed Tomography Imaging tests are often used to evaluate patients with renal and urologic disorders.
+Abdominal x-rays without radiopaque contrast agents may be done to check for positioning of ureteral stents... read more is sensitive for diagnosing obstructive nephropathy and is used when obstruction cannot be shown by ultrasonography or by intravenous urography.
 Unenhanced helical CT is the modality of choice for obstruction due to ureteral calculi.
 CT urography done with and without contrast is particularly useful in the evaluation of hematuria.
 Thinning of the renal parenchyma suggests more chronic obstruction.

-Duplex Doppler ultrasonography can usually show unilateral obstructive uropathy in the first few days of acute obstruction before the collecting system dilates by detecting an increased resistive index (a reflection of increased renal vascular resistance) in the affected kidney (see Genitourinary Imaging Tests : Ultrasonography).
+Duplex Doppler ultrasonography Ultrasonography Imaging tests are often used to evaluate patients with renal and urologic disorders.
+Abdominal x-rays without radiopaque contrast agents may be done to check for positioning of ureteral stents... read more can usually show unilateral obstructive uropathy in the first few days of acute obstruction before the collecting system dilates by detecting an increased resistive index (a reflection of increased renal vascular resistance) in the affected kidney.
 This modality is less useful in obesity and in bilateral obstruction, which cannot be distinguished from intrinsic renal disease.

-Excretory urography (contrast urography, intravenous pyelography [IVP], intravenous urography [IVU]) has been largely superseded by CT and MRI (with or without contrast).
+Excretory urography IV urography (IVU) Imaging tests are often used to evaluate patients with renal and urologic disorders.
+Abdominal x-rays without radiopaque contrast agents may be done to check for positioning of ureteral stents... read more (contrast urography, intravenous pyelography [IVP], intravenous urography [IVU]) has been largely superseded by CT and MRI (with or without contrast).
 However, when CT cannot identify the level of obstructive uropathy and when acute obstructive uropathy is thought to be caused by calculi, sloughed papillae, or a blood clot, IVU or retrograde pyelography may be indicated.

 Antegrade or retrograde pyelography is preferred to studies that involve vascular administration of contrast agents in patients with azotemia.
 Retrograde studies are done through a cystoscope, whereas antegrade studies require placement of a catheter into the renal pelvis percutaneously.
 Patients with intermittent obstruction should be studied when they are having symptoms; otherwise, the obstruction may be missed.

-Radionuclide scans also require some renal function but can detect obstruction without the use of contrast agents (see Genitourinary Imaging Tests : Radionuclide Scanning).
+Radionuclide scans Radionuclide Scanning Imaging tests are often used to evaluate patients with renal and urologic disorders.
+Abdominal x-rays without radiopaque contrast agents may be done to check for positioning of ureteral stents... read more also require some renal function but can detect obstruction without the use of contrast agents.
 When a kidney is assessed as nonfunctioning, a radionuclide scan can determine perfusion and identify functional renal parenchyma.
-Because this test cannot detect specific areas of obstruction, it is mainly used in conjunction with diuresis renography to evaluate hydronephrosis without apparent obstruction.
+Because this test cannot detect specific areas of obstruction, it is mainly used in conjunction with diuretic renography to evaluate hydronephrosis without apparent obstruction.

-MRI (see Genitourinary Imaging Tests : Magnetic Resonance Imaging) can be used when avoiding ionizing radiation is important (eg, in young children or pregnant women).
+MRI Magnetic Resonance Imaging Imaging tests are often used to evaluate patients with renal and urologic disorders.
+Abdominal x-rays without radiopaque contrast agents may be done to check for positioning of ureteral stents... read more with and without contrast can be used when avoiding ionizing radiation is important (eg, in young children or pregnant women).
 However, it is inferior in accuracy to ultrasonography or CT, particularly in detection of calculi.